Mahmoud-Dawood/Training/Course-4.md

 ### Course Outcomes:
 * By the end of this course you should be able to:
-* Understand the need for effective code structure
+ * Understand the need for effective structure.
-* Produce effective code in HTML5 and CSS3
+ * Produce effective HTML5 and CSS3.
-* Understand web design for multiple devices
+ * Understand web design for multiple devices.
-* Understand the suitability of media assets in mobile context
+ * Understand the suitability of media assets in mobile context.
-* Test code and structure effectively